Bayesian Model Calibration and Sensitivity Analysis for Oscillating Biological Experiments: Scientific Problem

-As a counterpart of the physical experiments, we consider a mathematical model of the molecular mechanisms of oscillators regulated by nonlinear dynamics defined by a set of ordinary differential equations (ODE) from \cite{caicedo2015robustness}.
-This model reflects recently discovered self-regulatory negative- and positive-feedback loops \citep{aronson1994negative, liu2019frq}.
-It consists of three state variables: \emph{frq} mRNA ($y$), protein ($w$), and phosphorylated protein ($z$) as their main variables, where the system wiring is characterized by nine unknown parameters $\bmtheta = (\theta_1, \ldots, \theta_9)$ that are related to biological processes, such as the synthesis rate or the threshold of critical concentration.
-The parameter related to the rate of transcription of $y$ is fixed at $c$. \cite{caicedo2015robustness} wrote the dynamical system as
+As a counterpart of the physical experiments, we consider the mathematical model for the molecular mechanism of oscillators regulated by nonlinear dynamics, defined by a set of ordinary differential equations (ODE) from \cite{caicedo2015robustness}.
+This simple model contains both negative and positive feedback loops that generate autonomous oscillations.
+It consists of three state variables: \emph{frq} mRNA ($y$), protein ($w$), and phosphorylated protein ($z$) as the main variables, where the system wiring is characterized by nine unknown parameters $\bmtheta = (\theta_1, \ldots, \theta_9)$ that are related to biological processes, such as the synthesis rate or the threshold of critical concentration.
+The parameter related to the transcription rate of $y$ is fixed at $c$. \cite{caicedo2015robustness} wrote this dynamical system as

 In this system, the \emph{frq} mRNA ($y$) is translated into protein ($w$), and this protein is transformed into the end product ($z$).
-Figure \ref{fig:overall-description} presents a schematic illustration of this system, where arrows represent how each process is involved in the process.
-For example, $\theta_1$ in \eqref{eqn:y-ode} is the degradation rate for $y$, and $\theta_2$ in \eqref{eqn:w-ode} the rate of translation from $y$ to $w$.
-From Figure \ref{fig:overall-description} and equations \eqref{eqn:y-ode}-\eqref{eqn:z-ode}, it can be seen that the system has self-regulating feedback loops; for example, a high level of $y$ leads to a higher level of $w$ through $\theta_2$, then higher $z$ through $\theta_4$, but the increase in $z$ (modulated by $\theta_8$) hinders the transcription of $y$.
+Figure \ref{fig:overall-description} presents a schematic illustration of this system, where arrows represent how each sub-process is involved in the process.
+For example, $\theta_1$ in \eqref{eqn:y-ode} is the degradation rate for $y$, and $\theta_2$ in \eqref{eqn:w-ode} is the translation rate from $y$ to $w$.
+From Figure \ref{fig:overall-description} and equations \eqref{eqn:y-ode}-\eqref{eqn:z-ode}, it can be seen that the system has self-regulating feedback loops; for example, a high level of $y$ leads to a higher level of $w$ through $\theta_2$, then a higher level of $z$ through $\theta_4$, but the increase in $z$ (modulated by $\theta_8$) hinders the transcription of $y$.
 The amount of mRNA in the computer experiment, $y$, is to be matched with the bioluminescence measurements from physical experiments for model calibration.

+In our specific scientific objective, the (true but unknown) circadian model assumes ``stationary'' periodic oscillations for the {\it frq} mRNA, which has triplicate experimental measurements in our analysis.
+To reach a stationary periodic solution from the ODEs in (1)--(3), the ODE simulator is run for 500 time steps after setting initial values of the states, i.e., $(y^{(0)},w^{(0)},z^{(0)})$ in \eqref{eqn:y-ode}--\eqref{eqn:z-ode}, and we use the last 66-hour portion after discarding the first 434 time steps as equilibrium steps \citep{ormeno2024convergence}.
+Because biologists are interested in the periodic circadian rhythm, the model outcome in the early stage needs to be discarded and not used for the analysis.
+These equilibrium steps cause substantial variability in the phase of the ODE output.